Learning to Count Small Wins Without Lying to Myself

 Where I Draw the Line With AI in My Music

-Where AI does help is in the visual planning stage.
+Where AI still appears is only in the planning stage.
+Not the output.

 Scrolling For Love — Where the Song Was Born